jdx/mise/configuration.md

 if experiencing strange behavior in your shell when a command is not found—but please submit a ticket to help diagnose problems.

+Note this only installs new versions of _previously installed_ tools.
+It will not install a brand new tool.
+This makes it easy to be selective about which tools you want to manage via mise-en-place by simply not installing any version of them.

 ### `MISE_TASK_OUTPUT=prefix`

 This controls the output of `mise run`.
 It can be one of: